 Under the Pennsylvania CPSL, any person who makes a good faith report of child abuse or who participates in a subsequent investigation in good faith will have immunity from civil and criminal liability that might otherwise result from such actions.

 Failure To Report

-A failure by a Swarthmore College employee under this policy to report suspected child abuse is a violation of this policy and may result in disciplinary review.
+A failure by a Swarthmore College employee under this policy to report suspected child abuse is a violation of this policy and may result in disciplinary action, up to and including termination.
 Also, criminal penalties exist for a mandated reporter, as defined by the Child Protective Services Law, who willfully fails to report child abuse.
 The penalties can range from a misdemeanor up to a felony.

 Any individual who, for any reason, does not fall under definition of "Employee" set forth above or is not included in the list of mandated reporters, is nonetheless encouraged to make a report of suspected child abuse as per the directions above.
 Individuals who are encouraged to report suspected child abuse are entitled to the same privileges and protections as are afforded to Employees.